kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/jenkinsfile-out-of-scm.md

 ### Step 1: Create Credentials

 We need to create **three** credentials for DockerHub, Kubernetes and SonarQube respectively.
-Please refer to [create credentials](../devops-online#step-1-create-credentials) to create them that are used in the pipeline.
+If you have finished the last lab [Create a Jenkinsfile-based Pipeline for Spring Boot Project](../devops-online#step-1-create-credentials), you already have the credentials created.
+Otherwise, please refer to [create credentials](../devops-online#step-1-create-credentials) to create them that are used in the pipeline.

 ![Create Credentials](https://pek3b.qingstor.com/kubesphere-docs/png/20200221223754.png)

 ### Step 2: Create Project

-The sample pipeline will deploy the [sample project](https://github.com/kubesphere/devops-java-sample) to Kubernetes namespace, thus we need to create a project in KubeSphere.
-Please refer to the [last tutorial](../devops-online#create-the-first-project) to create a project named `kubesphere-sample-dev` by using `project-admin`, then invite the account `project-regular` into this project and assign the role of `operator` to this account.
+The sample pipeline will deploy the [sample](https://github.com/kubesphere/devops-java-sample) to Kubernetes namespace, thus we need to create a project in KubeSphere.
+If you do not finish the last lab, please refer to the [step](../devops-online#create-the-first-project) to create a project named `kubesphere-sample-dev` by using `project-admin`, then invite the account `project-regular` into this project and assign the role of `operator` to this account.

 ### Step 3: Create Pipeline